 10. Educate Your Household

-You can install all the low-flow gadgets in the world, but your savings won’t go very far if the rest of the household is still running 20-minute showers and leaving faucets on full blast.
-Water conservation works best when it’s a team effort — and yes, even the kids can get on board.
+You can install all the low-flow gadgets in the world, but your savings won’t go very far if the rest of the household continues to run 20-minute showers and leave faucets on full blast.
+Water conservation works best when it’s a team effort, and yes, even the kids can get on board.

 Start by having a simple conversation turn it into something everyone can actually do.